Lupin3000/PicoVision/README.md

 ## Requirements

 > If you start the first time have a look on this [website](https://learn.pimoroni.com/article/getting-started-with-picovision)!
-The original firmware and examples are available on [GitHub](https://github.com/pimoroni/picovision#introduction).
+The original MicroPython firmware and examples (_from Pimoroni_) are available on [GitHub](https://github.com/pimoroni/picovision#introduction).

 - Python 3.x installed
 - latest [VCP](https://www.silabs.com/developers/usb-to-uart-bridge-vcp-drivers?tab=downloads) driver installed